The Strange Attractor Model of Bipedal Locomotion and its Consequences on Motor Control

 The analysis of different studies about motor control revealed some parallels with current theories about NS anatomy physiology, and this paragraph is dedicated to describe such findings.
 However, the authors would like to remark that the proposed organisation is not the structure of the NS but an architecture that can capture some of its characteristics.

-To summarise our theory about control presented above, we proposed a structure of semi-autonomous controller organised in a hierarchical architecture and the TS planning seemed based on stereotyped optimised strategies which depend from the environmental conditions as shown in Figure \ref{fig8}.
-At the apex of the hierarchy, there is the TS planner that acts on the input of walking towards a target.
-Hence, its structure should be able to perform the following tasks: receive the input of the voluntary decision, perform the assessment of both environmental and body conditions, select an adequate optimal strategy based on \textit{a priori} models, and generate the desired task-space trajectories and expected external dynamics.
+We proposed a structure of a semi-autonomous controller organised in a hierarchical architecture that has a parallelism in the biological motor control \autoref{fig9}.
+At the apex of the hierarchy is the TS planner, which acts on the input of walking towards a target.
+The TS planning appears to be based on stereotyped optimised strategies which depend on the environmental conditions \autoref{fig9}.
+Hence, this structure should perform the following tasks: receive the input of the voluntary decision, perform the assessment of both environmental and body conditions, select an adequate optimal strategy based on \textit{a priori} models, and generate the desired task-space trajectories and expected external dynamics.
 Based on these three characteristics, the brain regions involved in the process are the frontal and prefrontal cortices, which are tasked to produce the desired behaviour in the task-space.
-They are supported by the basal ganglia which regulate the reward circuit of the brain and the cerebellum which provides the internal models for planning and supervision, connected through the thalamus and the parietal cortex \cite{Wise2002, Shadmehr2008, Shadmehr2017a, Flash2016}.
+They are supported by the basal ganglia, which regulate the reward circuits of the brain and the cerebellum.
+In turn, it is considered that the cerebellum provides the internal models for planning and supervision, connected through the thalamus and the parietal cortex \cite{Wise2002, Shadmehr2008, Shadmehr2017a, Flash2016}.